avo-hq/docs/0.1/fields-reference.md

 ## Field conventions

-Avocado will try to get the snake case version of your field.
+Avo will try to get the snake case version of your field.
 But, if you want you can give it a name that's different from the field itself you can use the `name` property.

 ```ruby
 text :body, name: 'Post body'